AIThis post was created with the assistance of artificial intelligence (AI).

 Why is Germany issuing zero-interest securities?

-How might Bubills impact the German debt market?
+How might Bubills affect the financial markets?

 Source: primary